rindeal/SQLite3-Encryption/README.md

 What?
 ------
+> **SQLite3 with encryption support**

-This repository is dedicated to a set of my scripts which drastically decrease the time you need to build SQLite3 DLL, SLL or shell.
+This repository is dedicated to a set of my scripts which drastically decrease the time and effort you need to build SQLite3 DLL, SLL or shell.
-It's based on [**wxSQLite3**][wxsqlite3-source] which includes an optional extension for SQLite supporting key based database file encryption usinxg **128/256\* bit AES encryption**.
+It's based on [**wxSQLite3**][wxsqlite3-source] which includes an optional extension for SQLite supporting key based database file encryption using **128/256\* bit AES encryption**.
 Although wxSQLite3 is specifically designed for use in programs based on the [wxWidgets library](https://www.wxwidgets.org/) it **can be used anywhere**, because the encryption extension is compatible with the [SQLite amalgamation source](https://www.sqlite.org/amalgamation.html).

 _\*Support for 256 bit AES encryption is experimental_

-#### TLDR:
-> **SQLite3 with encryption support**

-With this solution you can build anything or all of the below:
+### What can be built with this solution?
+> sqlite3-x{86, 64}.{dll, lib, exe} - ({128, 256}-bit AES)

 ##### Dynamically linked library
 - sqlite3.dll (128-bit AES)